Create-Node-App/extension-template/README.md

 ## Dependencies

-This section is necessary in case another extension must be in the generated boilerplate for yours to work properly.
+This section is needed in case of depending on other extensions.
 For example, `redux` extension is needed to use `redux saga`.

 ## How to use